regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 For more information about credit classes, see [Ecocredit Concepts](../../modules/ecocredit/01_concepts.md).

-### Allowlist and Fee
+### Allowlist, Type, and Fee

-Before we create a credit class, we need to check the [credit class creator allowlist](../../modules/ecocredit/01_concepts.md#credit-class-creator-allowlist) and that we have enough tokens for the credit class creation fee.
+Before we create a credit class, we need to check the [credit class creator allowlist](../../modules/ecocredit/01_concepts.md#credit-class-creator-allowlist), the available [credit types](../../modules/ecocredit/01_concepts.md#credit-type), and that we have enough tokens for the credit class creation fee.

 To check whether the credit class creator allowlist is enabled, run the following command: